 What We Do World Migratory Bird Day

-Celebrate World Migratory Bird Day on Sunday, May 20, 2018, at Forest Beach Migratory Preserve!
+The public is invited to celebrate World Migratory Bird Day on Sunday, May 20, 2018, at Forest Beach Migratory Preserve!
 Buy native plants, hear great speakers, go on fun bird hikes, and enjoy family crafts.
 Details and times are below.
-All activities are free and open to the public.
+Proceeds from the plant sale, rummage and craft tables will support the Observatory's monitoring and research initiatives.
+All other activities are free.
+Food is available.

 Native plant sale

 Beautify your yard and support the pollinators and insects that our favorite birds need to survive.
 Choose from hundreds of native perennials, heirloom annuals, and more, and consult with experts on the right plants for your garden.
 All sales support the Observatory.
 Time: 7:30 a.m.-2:30 p.m.
 Check out our Plant List.

 Jeannie Lord: See live birds of prey up close!
 Jeannie Lord, executive director of the Pine View Wildlife Rehabilitation and Education Center, in Fredonia, will show you live birds, describe their habits and amazing adaptations, and recount the many threats they face.
 Time: 10 a.m.

 Shelly Culea: Shelly has raised and released hundreds of Monarchs from her butterfly nursery.
 In this talk, she will share how you can fill your yard with butterflies.
 She’ll tell which plants and flowers are butterfly favorites and describe how you can create Monarch-friendly habitat in your yard.
 Doing this is one of the most important things you can do to help Monarchs.
 Time: 11 a.m.